n. Motivating force, source for change in one's actions, influence.

-- Influence, or effect, particularly on one's character, development, and/or behavior
+n.
+Influence, or effect, particularly on one's character, development, and/or behaviors.

 Languages of Origin